 Later, at the bottom, as we drove back into town, she added, “One of those blue angels just hitched a ride with us, with the other two angels.”
 I wasn’t sure whether to feel comforted or not.

-As we got back into town, I had a nagging feeling that something was undone.
+As we got back into town, I had a nagging feeling that something was left undone.
 The words of our prayer leader kept tumbling in my mind.
-A feeling of disappointment began to set in.
+Disappointment began to set in.

-Mercy asked me how I was feeling, so I told her, and further explained what the leader had said.
+Mercy asked me how I was, so I told her, and further explained what the leader had said.
 “I’m sorry, but I’m really not getting anything else, and I need to get home.”
-She shrugged, but the feeling of disappointment grew in me.
+She shrugged, but the sense of disappointment grew in me.

 The angels were still with us, and I could still very much feel their presence, but then Mercy said, “I don’t think they will be with us much longer though.”

-We began driving down Pleasantburg Drive in Greenville and was getting close to a place where there is huge Shriner’s convention center that used to be a children’s hospital.
+We began driving down Pleasantburg Drive in Greenville and were getting close to a place where there is huge Shriner’s convention center that used to be a children’s hospital.
 This area of town had always seemed dark and depressed to me.

-Suddenly, as we are driving, Mercy began getting excited and said, “Oh, it all is coming together for me now.
+Suddenly, as she was driving, Mercy began getting excited and said, “Oh, it all is coming together for me now.
 I can put words to this.
 You thought you had to go and build the altar for you to be the sacrifice.
-If we would've gone to Indiana, it would have been a sacrifice.seemed But all along I felt like it was you that He wanted to fall on the altar, but as you built it, He would send His fire to it.”
+If we would've gone to Indiana, it would have felt like a sacrifice, since we would have been by the very river where it all transpired.
+It would have been emotionally overwhelming for you, which would have seemed like you were being made to sacrifice your life.
+You felt like God was asking you to fall on the altar.
+As you built the altar at this private location, He sent His fire to what you offered to Him there.
+He already was the only sacrifice that was needed, just like Abraham found the ram in the thicket, and offered it instead of Isaac.
+He is SO GOOD!”

-As she said it, I saw a vision of Abraham’s altar, with the lamb from the thicket on top, and I saw fire from heaven come and consume it.
+As she said it, I saw a vision of Abraham’s altar, as in Genesis 22, with the ram from the thicket on top, and I saw fire from heaven come and consume it.
 I began to try to formulate my words to articulate what I was discerning, but I stopped short.
 Inside of the truck’s cab, a glory bomb exploded on us.
+At this same moment, I glanced up to the sky, and envisioned openings that appeared like portals in the clouds, through which angels were pouring through.
+What was happening?!

 I began laughing uncontrollably and couldn’t hardly catch my breath.
 Mercy kept saying “Wow!
 What is that?!!”
 She held the wheel tight, trying to stay on the road as she said, “I see what looks like golden electricity all around us.”